 Warning signs of habitual behaviours

 Each behavioural addiction will carry its own warning signs.
-However, there are some commonalities across the board, which should be taken seriously, indicating the development of habitual behaviour.
+However, some commonalities across the board should be taken seriously, indicating the development of habitual behaviour.

 - A rapid change in behaviours

 - Relief through exposure to objects, experiences, activities, or emotions

 - Mental health struggles